Lisa Wickham: Film and television

 By 2006 The E-Zone TV Show (produced, directed and co-presented by Wickham) had been picked up by Omni 1, Canada, and BET J, in the US having already aired in 20 Caribbean territories.
 The E-Zone TV Show featured the people, places and faces of the West Indian diaspora and was the first TV Show of its kind to highlight carnivals in London, Miami, Canada, New York and most of the Caribbean Islands, St. Kitts Music Festival, Dominica's World Creole Music Festival, Antigua Sailing Week, St. Maarten Heineken Regatta, among others.
 It featured personalities including regional prime ministers, presidents, international recording stars and Caribbean artistes.
 Several spin-off shows in the Caribbean and the Diaspora have since emerged since The E-Zone.

-In 2007 and 2008, Lisa produced and directed the Copyright Music Organisation of Trinidad and Tobago (COTT) Music Awards which was aired across the Caribbean.
+In 2007 and 2008, Wickham produced and directed the Copyright Music Organisation of Trinidad and Tobago (COTT) Music Awards which was aired across the Caribbean.